 Today, aging is a different process and does not necessarily require a brine or smoke.
 Hams are hung in a special room with exact temperature and humidity controls.
-Hams can spend as much as 5 years aging and will come out coated in a hard crust of mold.
+Hams can spend as much as five years aging and will come out coated in a hard crust of mold.
 Of course, that is scraped off and washed before eating it.
-It might not sound terribly appetizing but these hams usually sell at high price.
-Aging is done at about 75 degrees F to 95 degrees F (25 to 35 degrees C), at a humidity level of 55%-65% for at least 45 days.
+It might not sound terribly appetizing but these hams usually sell at a high price.
+Aging is done at about 75 F to 95 F (25 to 35 C), at a humidity level of 55 percent to 65 percent for at least 45 days.
 Good air circulation is necessary to keep the surface of the meat dry to reduce mold growth.
 Hams of this variety are expensive and limited in availability.

 Many hams are prepared through a combination of these processes.
-The Smithfield Ham, which can sell for $7 to $15 a pound uses all of the above ways to preserve meat.
-If you want to make your own Smithfield Ham, start with the hind leg of a hog raised entirely on a diet of peanuts, brine in a saltwater mixture for 1 to 2 months, smoke for a week, and then let age for another 6 months.
+The premium-priced Smithfield ham uses all of the above ways to preserve meat.
+If you want to make your own Smithfield ham, start with the hind leg of a hog raised entirely on a diet of peanuts, brine in a saltwater mixture for one to two months, smoke for a week, and then let age for another six months.
 See why they cost so much?

-So, what if you don't want to go through all of this?
-There are several ways to dress up a prepared ham that will add flavor and improve the quality of the ham.
-Normally, when serving a precooked ham for a formal gathering, we push in a dozen or so whole cloves, top with pineapple slices, glaze with a nice mustard sauce and bake in your oven at 350 degrees F (175 degrees C) for a couple of hours, depending on the size.
-Well, this will get the ham hot and add some flavor but if you really want to dress up the ham, try it on the grill or in the smoker.
-For some ideas try either Honey Glazed Smoked Ham or Maple-Mustard Ham.
+There are several ways to dress up prepared ham that will add flavor and improve the quality of the ham.
+Normally, when serving a precooked ham for a formal gathering, you push in a dozen or so whole cloves, top with pineapple slices, glaze with a nice mustard sauce and bake in your oven at 350 F (175 C) for a couple of hours, depending on the size.
+This will get the ham hot and add some flavor but if you really want to dress up the ham, try it on the grill or in the smoker, such as making honey glazed smoked ham.